ganeshbattula/Retro_product-management/README.md

-For Frontend product We have to create a project by using npx create-react-app product-management and just the main code is in two parts one is app.css and one more is app.js then we you can run by npm start it will connect to local sever 3000
+For Frontend product We have to create a project by using npx create-react-app product-management and just the main code is in two parts one is app.css and one more is app.js then you can run it by npm start it will connect to local server 3000 and I implemented a button called "add new product" so you can see fields to add the new item below the button